Skip to Content

 Some would argue that eating all organic is necessary and expensive.
 It is important to choose your battles.
 Personally, I cannot afford to buy all organic foods.
 Dr. Tom Campbell helps put it into perspective in this 1-minute video.

-The Dirty Dozen and Clean 15 List will also help with making choices about where to concentrate budget when it comes to organic produce.
+The Dirty Dozen and Clean 15 List will also help with making choices about where to concentrate the budget when it comes to organic produce.

 More ideas for eating whole food plant-based on a budget